 In collaboration with the University of Ottawa’s CO-OP Office, a co-operative education option is being offered to a limited number of students in the Master of Communication.
 This option gives selected students the opportunity to acquire practical work experience in their field of study by completing two one-session (four months) paid work terms.
 These work terms facilitate job searching after graduation - by helping students establish a network of valuable contacts, and gain a better understanding of the workplace.

 The master’s programs are offered in the two official languages of Canada, French and English.
-For more information, consult the Faculty of Graduate and Postdoctoral Studies and the programs of study page.

 The PhD in Communication program focuses on two fields of research: media studies and organizational communication.
 The program is bilingual (French-English) and is offered full time.
 The first cohort of students will start classes in fall 2016.